SD-github21/School_District_Analysis/README.md

   - The updated summary of each individual school with percentages based on only 10th-12th graders from Thomas High School
   ![image](https://user-images.githubusercontent.com/85533099/133024932-80be3357-f6c9-484e-8bd3-900fa0f6016d.png)

-  - ***Conclusion: Slight changes observed in average math and reading scores and percentages between the original and updated summaries, but not significantly different***
+  - ***Conclusion: Slight changes observed in average math and reading scores and percentages between the original (1st image) and updated (3rd image) summaries***
-  - ***The middle summary does significantly differ from both the original and updated as these had calculations that included 9th graders in total student counts***
+  - ***The 2nd summary does significantly differ from both the original and updated as these had calculations that included 9th graders in total student counts***

 - Summary of the top 5 highest performing schools & the bottom 5 lowest performing schools
   - Original top 5 highest performing schools summary